-By attending these bond court hearings, we learned that in recent years (after our sample end date), Branch 1 judges in Chicago have begun using an algorithmic assessment called the

-"Public Safety Assessment" (PSA) to assign quantitative risk measures to defendants in order to aid with the bail setting process.
+By attending these bond court hearings, we learned that in recent years (after our sample end date), Branch 1 judges in Chicago have begun using an algorithmic assessment called the "Public Safety Assessment" (PSA) to assign quantitative risk measures to defendants in order to aid with the bail setting process.
 Since the PSA was not employed at the time of our sample, we do not use it as an explicit control as it is unlikely that judges were internally constructing and abiding by the direct computation for all defendants, and in addition, it is still just a supplement to the judge's decision making process.
-However, we use the PSA to inform our choice of controls, explicitly including each component of its respective formulas1 as a direct control in all our regressions to the best of our ability.
+However, we use the PSA to inform our choice of controls, explicitly including each component of its respective formulas2 as a direct control in all our regressions to the best of our ability.
 We do this operating under the assumption that public safety risk factors for defendants likely have not changed drastically in the last decade.

 We additionally interviewed a Chicago public defender, allowing us to compile various disposition codes that occur throughout the incident-case timelines.
 The attorney was able to guide us through what different difficult to interpret codes referenced in the courtroom, as well standard practices that occur over a case's lifetime.
 This provides us immense detail on which charges are found guilty and which are dropped, along with actions defendants and the court takes, such as demanding trial, pleading guilty, posting bail, etc., as well as when these actions take place.
 The public defender also pointed us to the FBI's Uniform Crime Reporting Handbook which we used to convert highly specific charges and crimes into more meaningful, broader categories of crimes.
-Finally, the public defender helped us understand common strategies that are taken both on the prosecutor and defendant side, such as defendants.
-This was useful in our compilation of cases down to the incident-case level and in our understanding of the relationship between jail time and lack of trial, bargaining power, and pleading guilty.
+Finally, the public defender helped us understand common strategies that

-1 For more information on how specifically the PSA score is calculated, refer to https://advancingpretrial.org/psa/factors/.
+2 For more information on how specifically the PSA score is calculated, refer to https://advancingpretrial.org/psa/factors/.
 There are three separate formulas for Failure To Appear (FTA), New Criminal Arrest (NCA), and New Violent Criminal Arrest (NVCA) scores, respectively.
 The components included in the formulas are: pending charge at time of arrest, prior conviction (misdemeanor or felony), past FTAs in the last 2 years, past FTA over 2 years ago, age at arrest, prior violent conviction, previous sentencing to incarceration, current violent offense, and current violent offense and under 20 years old.